-Mark your calendar for this premium destination conference to understand what changes might occur to tax legislation in 2018.
+Mark your calendar for this very important premium destination conference to understand the changes to the Internal Revenue Code, now that the Tax Cuts and Jobs Act of 2017 (the “Act”) is law.
 This conference is designed to assist CPAs, EAs and other tax professionals in understanding the important topics that will impact clients in these difficult times.
 This conference will provide updates on addressing clients' employee benefit and retirement planning objectives.
 There is an interesting line-up of topics, such as: estate and financial planning issues and techniques for 2018 and beyond; techniques employed in protecting assets; and tax and compliance issues under the Affordable Care Act (ACA).
 This is a dynamic conference where you will learn when and how to implement, and operate a trust in a client's financial, estate, and/or asset protection plan.
 That's not all!
 Get your hands on the planning tools and techniques to meet fringe benefit planning objectives.
 With this conference, you will gain the necessary knowledge to provide sound tax advice to your clients, and don't forget, you'll also get to enjoy beautiful Tel Aviv!

 Work is important, but all work and no play is never the best option.
 As the Oscar-winning actress, singer and dancer, Ginger Rogers once said, ‘The only way to enjoy anything in this life is to earn it first'.
 We bring you a golden opportunity to earn the CPE credits you need in 2018 while enjoying a luxurious vacation.
 Join taxation expert Arthur Werner, Anthony Rocca and Joseph W. Walloch for a premium destination conference on taxation updates in beautiful Tel Aviv, Israel and earn CPE credits while also taking a much-needed break and exploring the beautiful city.